 At Whitecross we do not just prepare students for exams, we prepare them for life.
-Careers Education at Whitecross is consistently rated as one of the best features of school provision in student and parent surveys and year after year we help guide students onto a successful future post-Whitecross.
+Careers Education at Whitecross is consistently rated as one of the best features of school provision in student and parent surveys (Kirkland Rowell).
+Year after year we help guide students onto a successful future post Whitecross.

-Our Careers Team enables students to make important decisions concerning their future.
-The Careers Education Guidance and Vocational Manager works in conjunction with our Learning Coach and Learning Advisors guiding and enabling students to make informed choices about their future.
-Learning Advisors meet with students during each year to support their life at school.
+The Careers Team enables students to make important decisions concerning their future.
+Careers Leader, Mrs Marriner, works in conjunction with our Learning Advisors, Mrs Boucher, Mrs Davis, Mrs Smith and Mrs Honnor (High Starters Coordinator) in guiding and enabling students to make informed choices about their future.
+Learning Advisors meet with students during each year to support their life at school and provide reports for parents as well as action plans for students.
 Careers planning is a key aspect of this work.
+Our High Starters programme provides another opportunity to inspire and raise aspirations working in conjunction with Hereford Sixth Form College, Lady Margaret Hall Oxford and Christ’s College Cambridge.

 Year 9 students are supported with their options choices through a structured programme of lessons delivered through PSHE.
-This explains the options process and they consider their next step.
-Students are encouraged to use the National Careers Service and specialist software.
-At their Options Evening, students meet with Subject Teachers to help steer them in their choices.
+This explains the options process and students consider their next step.
+They have taster sessions of new subjects and are encouraged to use the National Careers Service and specialist software.
+At Options Evening, students and parents meet with Subject Teachers to help steer them in their choices.
 Some students will opt for a package which includes experience in the workplace alongside more traditional qualifications.
+We offer a trip to Lady Margaret Hall, Oxford to raise aspirations for students at this influential age.
+Herefordshire Skills Show enables students to learn about apprenticeships and meet employers and employees.
+The BBC School Report Day and the STEM trip to CERN provide opportunities to link curriculum learning to careers.

 Year 10 students have 2 days devoted to careers planning together with visits to local colleges, training associations and Universities to get a taste of life post 16 including summer school opportunities at the University of Birmingham.

-Year 11 students write their CV’s, complete application forms and attend mock interviews in school.
-Local colleges attend assemblies and are available to answer student’s queries.
+Year 11 students write their CVs, complete application forms and attend mock interviews in school with a range of local employers.
+Several local colleges and training associations attend regular assemblies and are available to answer student’s queries.
 Students are encouraged to attend taster events at colleges.
+We organise visits from professionals to meet with students discussing careers within their field.

 Our Careers Convention in February is a fantastic opportunity for Years 9, 10 and 11 to meet employers, representatives from the Armed Forces, Training Associations, Colleges of Further and Higher Education and Universities.
 Our strong links with local businesses and other organisations mean that students have a clear idea of the range of possibilities for them when they leave compulsory full time education and get the best possible advice and guidance.
 Local employers regularly comment on the quality of communication and clarity of purpose of our students as they prepare to leave us.